RobotsPlay/100-days-of-code/log.md

 ### Day 5: October 4, 2020

 **Today's Progress**: Added some illustrations to the slides, fixed some layout issues, slowed down the speech.

+**Thoughts:** I'm really not happy with the way the height jumps up an down on mobile when the keyboard actvivates and deactives.
+My thought is to have the letters be multiple choice and answers are done with drag and drop.